Sina-Taghizadeh/UMAT_Hyperelastic/README.md

 sina.taghizadeh123@gmail.com

 # Acknowledgments
 A large part of the Fortran code written for the Neo-Hookean material was inspired by the code written by Dr. Milad Vahidian, which can be found at https://mecademy.org/abaqus-subroutine/.
-For more information on this subroutine and other subroutines, you can refer to his free tutorials (in Persian) on this site.
+For more information on this subroutine and other subroutines, you can refer to his tutorials (in Persian) on this site.